-You don’t have to be a tech company to need skilled IT professionals.
-Between the growth in ecommerce, increased telecommuting, and the notoriously short tenure of the typical IT employee, odds are, if you’re an employer, you’re constantly engaged in IT hiring—or at least it feels that way.
+You don’t have to run a tech company to need skilled IT professionals.
+Between the growth in e-commerce, increased telecommuting, and the notoriously short tenure of the typical IT employee, odds are, if you’re an employer, you’re constantly engaged in IT hiring—or at least it feels that way.

-Data suggests that a majority of companies believe technology will drive their future growth.
-Those same employers report that they are unable to keep up with their current information technology recruitment needs and that they suspect the situation will only become more critical in the years to come.
+Data suggests that a majority of employers believe technology will drive their future growth.
+Those same employers report that they are unable to keep up with their current IT recruitment needs and that they suspect the situation will only become more critical in the years to come.

 IT professionals are likely to be in high demand for years to come, and odds are qualified candidates know their worth.
 Your task is to convince them that your workplace is where they want to be.
 The best way to approach IT recruitment is to share your passion for your work with potential candidates and increase the likelihood that they’ll want to be part of your mission.

-To attract and keep top tech professionals, you’ll need to avoid the following IT hiring mistakes, and instead engage in practices designed to appeal to these highly sought-after workers.
+To attract and keep top tech professionals, you’ll need to avoid the following IT recruiting mistakes, and instead, engage in practices designed to appeal to these highly sought-after workers.

 Mistake No. 1: Trying to Low Ball on Salary and Benefits